Simon Boccanegra

 25 years later

-Amelia has fallen in love with the nobleman Gabriele Adorno, Boccanegra’s enemy.
-However, they are concerned that Boccanegra plans to marry her off to his friend Paolo.
+Amelia is in love with the nobleman Gabriele Adorno, who is Boccanegra’s enemy.
+Boccanegra himself plans to marry her off to his friend, Paolo.

 Act 2